 - Log event message

 - Syslog message

 - Send email

 - Send SMS message

 - 4. If no messaging actions are available, create them now.

 - 5. In the 'Available sensors' field, select the desired target's sensor.

-a.
+- a.
 Click the first to select a target component from the list.

+b.
+Click the second to select the specific sensor for the target from the list.